andrewzamai/SLIMER_IT/README.md

     <a href="https://www.expert.ai/"><img src="https://img.shields.io/badge/company-expert.ai-blueviolet"></a>
 </p>

-## Instruct your LLM with Definitions and Guidelines for Zero-Shot NER on Italian 🔎 📖
+## Instruct your LLM with Definitions and Guidelines for Zero-Shot NER 🔎 📖

 Designed to work on: